Annual Licensing Deadline for Existing Pet Owners: April 1

 Working Farm Dog Fee: Add $5.00

-Minimum Fee Components: All minimum fees include a required $1.00 State of Vermont Rabies Control Program fee and a required $4.00 State of Vermont Spay/Neuter Program Fee.
-The municipal clerk retains $2.00 for his or her own use for each license or permit he or she issues.
+Minimum Fee Components: All minimum fees (above in chart) include a required $1.00 State of Vermont Rabies Control Program fee and a required $4.00 State of Vermont Spay/Neuter Program fee; this $5 total per license goes to the State.
+The municipal clerk (if compensated, in part or in whole, by fees) retains $2.00 for their own use for each license or permit they issue.
+The town keeps the remaining balance once the State and clerk are paid their share per license.

-Impoundment Financial Hardship Waiver: A municipality may waive the license fee for am impounded dog or wolf-hybrid, upon showing current vaccinations and financial hardship.
-State forfeits their portion of the fee.
+Impoundment Financial Hardship Waiver: A municipality may waive the license fee for an impounded DWH upon showing current vaccinations and financial hardship.
+The State forfeits its portion of the fee.

 Annual Breeding License (or Special License) and Pet Dealer Annual Permit Fees

 Pet dealers are not exempt from other licensing requirements.
-See definition of Pet Dealers below.
+See definition of pet dealer below.

 |Dates||BREEDING [OR SPECIAL] LICENSE||PET DEALER PERMIT FEE|